robert-hatfield/bus-mall/planning.md

 - [x] Render products to DOM as HTML elements
 - [x] Add on-click to track participant choices
 - [x] Clarify variable names
-- [ ] Simplify checking against previous set - compare against an array of the last set rather than Boolean properties on the product objects
+- [x] Simplify checking against previous set - compare against an array of the last set rather than Boolean properties on the product objects
-- [ ] Call next round of product selection after participant choice is made
+- [x] Call next round of product selection after participant choice is made
+  - [ ] Confirm results are being retained after maxRounds is reached
 - [ ] Design a report with list elements to display results